Magical-Keyshawn-Jones/land_of_gaming/README.md

 Storage:
 *Holds redux stuff
 *Reuseable Modules
+*My Test Files for testing random things

+Storage/Redux:
+*Currently not being used for anything.
+I optimized the website

 Notes:
 -Logic: when writing logic think like a human.
 Think about *literally* every step to complete the task